Wal33D/manic_vscode_extension/docs/game-reference/scripting/classes/arrows.md

 # Arrow Class

 Arrows are visual markers used to guide players and highlight important locations.
 They provide directional indicators and can be shown, hidden, or moved during gameplay.
+Arrows were primarily designed for tutorials but can be used in any map where you need to draw player attention.

+## Important Notes

+- **Arrow vs Highlight**: The arrow color does NOT change the arrow appearance - all arrows look identical.
+The color only affects the highlight patch that appears under the arrow.
+- **Display Components**: Arrows have two visual elements:
+  1. The bouncing arrow graphic (identical for all arrows)
+  2. The blinking highlight patch (uses the arrow's assigned color)
+- **Variable Limitations**: Arrow variables cannot be assigned to each other and cannot be used in expressions or conditionals - only with arrow-specific events.

 ## Declaration